Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: UNCERTAINTY-AWARE GUIDANCE WITH MOTION MODEL LEARNING

 \subsection{Transformer-based Target Motion Model Learning}

 The target's motion model is assumed unknown to the tracking agent; however, the motion model can be trained using previous measurements of the target.
-In this letter, the motion model is represented by a transformer-based neural network \cite{ashishAttention} and trained offline using position histories.
-The network takes in a set of $K_{in}$ position histories, $\mathbf{x}_{(k-K_{in}):k}$, for $k \in \{K_{in}, K_{in}+1, ...\}$ and outputs a future position of the target $\mathbf{x}_{k+K}$.
+In this paper, the DMMN is trained offline with the input being a set of $K_{in}$ position histories $\mathbf{x}_{(k-K_{in}):k}$, for $k \in \{K_{in}, K_{in}+1, ...\}$ and output a future position of the target $\mathbf{x}_{k+K}$.
 By default, the network predicts a single time step into the future, but by appending the prediction to the input and feeding it through the network again, the tracking agent can predict the targets future position over an arbitrary time-horizon.

-The network itself is comprised of a position encoder, a multi-head transformer encoder, and a linear decoder.
-The position encoder associates each data point of the input with a relative time stamp, allowing the model to handle missing data values.
-The transformer encoder takes the time series data and the encoded time stamps and maps them to points in a high-dimensional feature space.
+In this paper, we design a DMMN transformer network based on \cite{ashishAttention} to leverage the transformer's ability to encode sequence of features.
+The transformer is comprised of a position encoder, a multi-head transformer encoder, and a linear decoder with dropout and ReLU activation functions.
+The encoder takes the time series data and maps them to points in a high-dimensional feature space.
 The decoder takes these points and maps them to a predicted position.
-Before data is fed into the network, each time series is centered to add translation invariance.
-This procedure helps ensure that the network learns to predict from the changes in pose within each history rather than overfitting to the road network.
+This model is generalizable to target systems that operate under dynamics that can be approximated as a mapping between a trajectory and a predicted position.